H-1B visa needs reform to make it fairer to migrant and American workers,

 a research agenda on the subject, including an effort to quantify the economic costs of underemployment, a study to determine

 the impact of discrimination, and a systematic effort to catalog best practices.

 Report of the Joint Enforcement Task Force on Employee Misclassification

 Governor State of New York, February 1, 2008, 29 pp.

-New York Governor Eliot Spitzer created an interagency strike force consisting of six agencies to
+New York Governor Eliot Spitzer created an interagency strike force consisting of six agencies to address the problem

-federal law.
-Immigrant workers are particularly vulnerable to these practices.
-This report looks at the history of the task
+workers are particularly vulnerable to these practices.
+This report looks at the history of the task force initiative, including

 report summarizes the results a groundbreaking, multi-year study of widespread labor law violations in New York City.
 According